Anonymous said: How did you guys decide who got which room?

 As for editing… I will always have a special place in my heart for the original iMovie because that’s what I taught myself to edit on.
 I have since moved on to Final Cut Express and now I use Final Cut Pro 7 when I need to do more than just a basic cut.
 If I’m just uploading directly without edits, I made a Compressor droplet on my desktop so I can just drag-drop the raw video file and transcode.

 I hope that answered your question… in fact, it was probably more than you wanted to know, oops.

 You should send me more questions here.

-Anonymous asked: Hello!
+Anonymous said: Hello!
 You have great hair!
 I actually brought a picture of your before/after bangs pic (found it looking for "blunt bangs" on google) to my stylist when I was thinking of getting my bangs cut.
 Where do you get your hair done?

 Exactly a year ago I cut my side-swept bangs into blunt bangs.
 Since then, the lion’s share of people coming to my site from Google are looking for pictures of blunt bangs.
 What, you mean you aren’t here for my wit and daily musings?! ;) Okay then, sheesh, here are 9 pictures of my blunt bangs:

 For Crystal: Thank you, I’m flattered and I hope you got what you were looking for from your stylist!

 I got my blunt bangs cut at Rudy’s Barbershop, the one on Melrose, but they have several other locations.
 I just walked in (they don’t require reservations) and I was assigned Christina - she’s on that Yelp page as Tina F. She was really funny and did a great job, but it has been a year so I don’t know if she’s still there.